pedroverceze/RecipeExpress/README.md

 # RecipeExpress is an app that you can register recipes and the buy list is generated automatically
-#This api is a command api, so only command services were implemented using Mongo DB, the Query API Will be implemented soon!

-.net5.0 Command API

-- .NetCore
+The folders are separated based on business rules, Recipe, Client, etc..

+net6.0 WebApi

 - Swagger
 - Dependency Injection
 - Mongo DB
+- EF Core with SQL Server
 - MediaTr
 - Fluent Validation
+- Unitary tests (xUnit)

 obs:

-To run the application properly:
+##To run the application properly:

-- install .net v5.0
+- install .net v6.0
+- install Docker
-- run the docker/docker-compose.yaml (docker-compose up -d)
+- run the docker-compose.yaml (docker-compose up -d) in docker folder RecipeExpress/docker/
+- To create the database use the script inside on folder RecipeExpress/docker/sql/  (user:sa password:Pedro123)